 - Part manufacturers.
 If parts of the truck failed as the result of a manufacturing defect, such as an accident caused by faulty brakes, the manufacturer might be liable.

-How Our Truck Accident Attorneys Can Help
+How Our Houston and Pasadena Truck Accident Attorneys Can Help in Texas

 Trucking companies and their insurance providers are particularly hard to deal with.
 Trucking companies will readily deny liability in order to prevent their insurance rates from rising, and insurance companies simply want to save the money.

-SJ Injury Attorneys will fight tirelessly to win the compensation that you deserve.
+Our Pasadena truck accident attorneys will fight tirelessly to win the compensation that you deserve.
 One of our lead attorneys, Chris Soileau, has former experience as a nurse.
 This gives us a unique advantage in ensuring that your injuries are properly evaluated.